AlcoholRehabHelp Logo

 How Does Alcohol Affect Kidney Health?

-If you already have kidney disease, alcohol can worsen your condition.
-Severe damage to the kidney can lead to serious conditions like kidney failure.
+• Severe damage to the kidney can lead to serious conditions like kidney failure

 A woman who drinks more than 7 standard drinks per week or a man who drinks more than 14 standard drinks per week is considered a heavy drinker.11

-One type of alcohol consumption that contributes to kidney disease is binge drinking.
-Binge drinking is typically defined as drinking four or five drinks within two hours.
+Binge drinking contributes to kidney disease and is typically defined as drinking four or five drinks within two hours.

-Binge drinking leads a person’s blood alcohol content (BAC) to heighten to dangerous levels.
-This may cause the kidneys to lose function, potentially leading to acute kidney injury.
+Binge drinking causes a person’s blood alcohol content (BAC) to heighten to dangerous levels, causing the kidneys to lose function and potentially leading to acute kidney injury or chronic kidney disease.

 Sponsored